craigermcgreger/NTCIP_8008/docs/overview.md

 recognition, while the project benefits from a broader range of solutions.

 Interested contributors browse the list of open issues, claim one they are interested in, and start working on a solution.
-When they have develped and tested their proposed solution, they submit a request for the maintainer to "pull" a copy of their changes from their site.
+When they have developed and tested their proposed solution, they submit a request for the maintainer to "pull" a copy of their changes from their site.
 This is known as a pull request (PR).